maryam089/SDViT/README.md

 * `IIDAccuracySelectionMethod`: A random subset from the input data of the training source domains.
 ## Results Using Pre-trained Models
 To view the results using our pre-trained models:
-- Step 1: Download the pretrained models uisng this link
+- Step 1: Download the pretrained models uisng this link (TBA)
 - Step 2: Run the following command to get outputs
 ````sh
 python -m domainbed.scripts.collect_results\